The Lower Merion Soccer Club is the result of the merger of four small soccer

 The Delco League offered travel team leagues in the fall at Under 10, 12 and 14,

-league for girls, the Tri-County League was formed
+A separate travel league for girls, the Tri-County League was formed in 1977.

 With soccer growing in the 1970's and more and more youth players getting